 John Palfrey assumed the role of Phillips Academy’s 15th Head of School on July 1, 2012.
 Prior to joining the Andover community, he was the Henry N. Ess III Professor of Law and Vice Dean for Library and Information Resources at Harvard Law School.
 He was also co-director of the Berkman Center for Internet & Society, where he served as executive director from 2002 to 2008.

-Outside of his work at Andover, Palfrey serves as a trustee of the John S. and James L. Knight Foundation — he will become chair in March 2014 — and chairs the Board of the Digital Public Library of America.
-He has also served on the boards of the Mass2020 Foundation, the Ames Foundation, and Open Knowledge Commons, among others.
+Palfrey serves as chair of the board of the John S. and James L. Knight Foundation and is the founding board chair of the Digital Public Library of America, Inc. He also has served on the boards of the Mass2020 Foundation, the Ames Foundation, and Open Knowledge Commons, among others.

 A teacher, author, and innovator, Palfrey has earned praise for his books and scholarly work, as well as his teaching.
 The Bok Center at Harvard recognized him in 2007 for Distinction in Teaching.
 In 2005, he earned a Dean’s Commendation for Excellence in Teaching from the Harvard Extension School.

 Palfrey holds a J.D. from Harvard Law School, an M.Phil. from the University of Cambridge, and an A.B. from Harvard College.